Modified: 2021-04-20 12:48:32

-An alternative recipe to GA6-A (uses Ferro Frit 3195 instead of 3134).
+An alternative recipe to GA6-A (this uses Ferro Frit 3195 instead of 3134).
 It fires to a more brilliant glossy surface.

 This fires to a lower thermal expansion (by virtue of higher B2O3, Al2O3 and SiO2 levels) so will solve crazing issues on most bodies on which the GA6-A version crazes.

-The chemistry in this is not compatible with the rutile blue version.
+The chemistry in this is not compatible with the rutile blue version (see picture below).

 Fired to cone 6 using the C6DHSC schedule.
 Top: GA6-B. This recipe is 80% Alberta slip and 20% Ferro Frit 3195 (we used to use frit 3134 but have found frit 3195 works much better).
 Bottom: We added 1, 2, 3 and 4% iron oxide.
 At about 2%, the color matches the rich reddish effect you would get if you used an 80:20 Albany:3195 recipe (without an iron addition).
 An added benefit is that the iron acts as a fining agent to remove micro-bubbles to achieve better transparency.

 Making black using metal oxides normally involves cobalt oxide, manganese dioxide, copper oxide and iron oxide.
 Combined they typically comprise 10-15% of the recipe.
 Using the Alberta Slip GA6-B base recipe, only 4% Mason 6600 black stain is needed to get a jet black!
 These blacks were applied in varying thickness on a porcelain and buff stoneware before having the white second layer applied.
 The black glaze on the top-right tile only has 3% stain.
 The overglaze is a gloss white with increasing amounts of tin oxide added (4-7%).
 Beyond 5% there appears to be no advantage.

 GA6-A - Alberta Slip Cone 6 Amber Base Glaze